rkbyoo/JEC-space/README.md

      ```bash
      cd server
      npm i
-     npm run dev
      ```
    - Frontend:
      ```bash
      cd ../client
      npm i
-     npm run dev
      ```

 4. **Environment Variables:**

-   Create a `.env` file in the `server` directory with the following:
+   Create a `.env` file in the `server` directory with the following for backend:

    ```
    MAIL_USER=your_email@gmail.com